MacGesture/MacGesture/README.md

 * If you want to exclude an app in a certain rule:

-You can append '!', then the app you want to exclude (still wildcard).
+You can prepend '!', then the app you want to exclude (still wildcard).

 For example, the original one: